 An email tracking pixel is a 1px by 1px square image created by a line of code inserted into an email message.
 It’s not evident to the recipient that email tracking pixels are present because they are often transparent and placed somewhere discreet in the header or footer of the email.

 These days, nearly every sophisticated business (any small business that uses email automation software such as Constant Contact or Mailchimp has access to them) to help marketers measure their open and click rates, discover traffic sources, track conversions, and collect other valuable data points, uses tracking pixels.
-Some email tracking pixels have more advanced, strategic functions, such as remarketing pixels, which deliver the user personalized advertising around the Internet.
+Some email tracking pixels have more advanced, strategic functions, such as using retargeting pixels in emails, which deliver the user personalized advertising around the Internet.

 The benefits of tracking pixels for sales and marketing teams include gaining access to helpful analytics such as: